NarendraNathJagarlamudi/chatbot/nlu.md

 - 6
 - 7

-## intent:order_enquiry
-- How long will it take ?
-- How much time ?
-- When can I expect the order
-- Will it take long ?
-- I am waiting for the delivery
-- Who will deliver
-- I am hungry

 ## intent:complain
-- food was bad
-- poor quality
+- The quality of project is bad.
-- It was bad
-- very bad taste
-- poor taste
-- there was a fly in it
-- It was not hygienic
-- Not clean
-- poor packaging
+- I want to complain about the project manager
-- I won't order again
+- I never want to come back again
-- bad
-- terrible
-- wrong food delivered
-- I didn't order this
+-

 ## intent:suggest
-- Make it more spicy
-- You can improve actually
+- The quality of project can be increased by adding some new technologies
+- The project is good but making the project user-friendly can be even great!
-- You can improve the taste
+- You can improve the delivery time.
-- you can expand the menu I guess
+- you can expand the services provided.
-- Add more dishes to the menu
+- Add more services.
 - speed delivery would be better
 - try to reduce time
-- Add continental dishes too!
+- Add global support!
 - Hope you'll take less time hereafter
+- I want to give some feedback